LED lighting: Reducing costs and carbon at the same time

 Capital gives green light for LEDs

-Earlier this year, the city of London underwent a large-scale retrofit of over 8,000 traffic signals, regulatory box signs and push buttons.
+In 2020, the city of London underwent a large-scale retrofit of over 8,000 traffic signals, regulatory box signs and push buttons.
 Upgrading these sites to LED lighting is expected to deliver energy and cost savings of 75% for Transport for London.